Anna Ushenina: Team performances

 For Ushenina, her earliest major medal-winning performance occurred in Balatonlelle, at the European Team Championship for Girls (under 18) in 2002, where she took team gold and individual silver on board 1.
 On another occasion at the 2007 Women's World Team Chess Championship in Yekaterinburg, she helped Ukraine to a bronze medal finish and added an individual bronze to her tally.
 She has also played twice at the European Team Chess Championship, in 2005 and 2007.
 The team finished outside of the medal places each time, but for her personal performance, Ushenina took individual gold at the latter event, held in Heraklion, with 5/7.
 In 2022 she was part of the Ukraine team that won the gold medal at the Women's event at the 44th Chess Olympiad.

-A very active league chess player, she regularly plays in the national leagues of France, Russia, Serbia, Montenegro and Slovenia.
+Between 2019- 2022 she was an active league chess player playing in European and World Championship events.